nrfconnect/sdk-nrf/doc/nrf/libraries/zigbee/zigbee_fota.rst

 * The endpoint definition in the library includes the endpoint ID, defined with :kconfig:option:`CONFIG_ZIGBEE_FOTA_ENDPOINT`.
   When using the Zigbee FOTA library, this endpoint ID cannot be used for other endpoints.
-* The Zigbee FOTA upgrades are currently only supported on the nRF52840 DK (PCA10056).
+* The Zigbee FOTA upgrades are currently only supported on the nRF52840 DK (PCA10056) and nRF5340 DK (PCA10095).
 * The Zigbee FOTA library does not currently support bootloader upgrades.
-* In case of an MCU reset between the completion of the OTA image transfer and a postponed firmware upgrade, the upgrade will be applied immediately.

 API documentation
 *****************